AI eval · arena-war-eval-v0.3.4

 Load-bearing findings

-- HeldOutReference-v1 anchors comparisons because the reference source is never exposed to prompts.
+- HeldOutReference-v1 remains the frozen anchor because the reference source is never exposed to prompts.

 For agents